WHAT DO JEHOVAH’S WITNESSES BELIEVE ABOUT PHYSICAL HEALING?

 So what is this passage talking about?
 The passage states that when the “perfect comes,” the “partial” will be done away.
 We believe this “perfect” is referring to the “perfect” new heaven and new earth that God will establish.
 (2 Peter 3:13) Only then would “prophecy” cease because it would be completely fulfilled.
 Only then would “knowledge” cease because Hebrew 8:10-11 states that when the New Covenant is fulfilled, “they shall not teach everyone his fellow citizen, and everyone his brother, saying, ‘Know the Lord,’ For all shall know Me, From the least to the greatest of them.”
 God will “put” his “laws into their minds,” and will “write them upon their hearts.”
 So, at this point, there will be no need for the gifts of “knowledge” and teaching through a door-to-door preaching work.

-One other reference you may be helpful in understanding the Jehovah’s Witness view of healing is a book written by a former Jehovah’s Witness named Charles Trombley.
+One other reference you may find helpful in understanding the Jehovah’s Witness view of healing is a book written by a former Jehovah’s Witness named Charles Trombley.
 Charles left the Watchtower when God miraculously healed his daughter and his book is an amazing testimony of how this happened.
 The book is entitled, Kicked Out of the Kingdom, by Charles Trombley.
 Although we cannot recommend this book due to doctrinal content that we do not accept, it is a good story of how God rescued a family from the grips of the Watchtower through a miraculous healing.
 For the discerning Christian, the book can be a source of inspiration and encouragement.

 FOR MORE INFORMATION SEE: